Daily Health Tasks

 • All three files uploaded to the /etc/pki/rsyslog/ directory

-A new Require TLS Validation for Gen 0 Agent checkbox was added to the Behavior Settings page (System > Settings > Behavior).
+A Require TLS Validation for Gen 0 Agent checkbox was added to the Behavior Settings page (System > Settings > Behavior).
 When this checkbox is selected, Gen 0 agents that operate outside of the Extended Architecture will require TLS validation to upload data.
 To enable the Require TLS Validation for Gen 0 Agent checkbox, all Data Collectors and Message Collectors that have agents uploading data to them must have a valid and signed certificate so that the TLS validation can complete the upload request.

 To configure the TLS certificates: